opengsn/docs/relay-server/tutorial.md

 We need to register the relayer with the Relay Hub.
 This has several purposes:

-* Stake one ether on the relay's honesty, so relays won't try to abuse the system (for example by submitting invalid messages)
+* Staking prevents relays from trying to abuse the system (for example by submitting invalid messages)
-* Put up the initial relayer budget for sending messages.
+* Fund the relayer with the initial account balance for sending transactions.
 The default is 2 Ether.
-* Add the relayer to the relayers list so clients will know they can use it for free messages
+* Add the relayer to the on-chain relayers list so clients will know they can use it for free messages

 You can use any UNIX computer for this process, but it requires the mnemonic, the